Stefan-Brewer/Google-Cybersecurity-Course/Notes 8 - Prepare for Cybersecurity Jobs.md

 Your attention to detail and understanding of how incidents affect data and assets are vital, as your decisions impact the entire security team and organization.

-# Module 3 - Communicate Effectively to Influence Stakeholders: Study Notes
+# Module 3 - Communicate Effectively to Influence Stakeholders

 ## Understanding Stakeholders in Cybersecurity